Oscatel/fullstack-coding-exercise/README.md

 so if something is not perfect don't worry, just tell us how you would improve it given more time.

 ### Submission
-Please commit your application to a public git repository (github, bitbucket etc)
-and share the url with us
+Please commit your application to a github repository and share with user `d1rtym0nk3y`